gedaipek/TechHive_Global_Project/README.md

 ### Key Product Level Performance:

-* 86% of the TechHive’s total revenue is concentrated in three products, Gaming Monitor which holds the highest individual revenue share at 35%, Apple Airpods, and Macbook Air Laptop.
+* 86% of the TechHive’s total revenue is concentrated in three products, Gaming Monitor which holds the highest individual revenue share at 35%, Apple AirPods, and MacBook Air Laptop.
 These three products have generated 75,000 orders, representing 70% of total order volume, indicating a high dependency on a narrow product assortment.

-* In 2022, 85% of the company's total orders comes from just three products, Apple Airpods, Gaming Monitor, and Macbook Air Laptop.
+* In 2022, 85% of the company's total orders comes from just three products, Apple AirPods, Gaming Monitor, and MacBook Air Laptop.
 These products accounted for $3.96M in revenue in 2022, 79% of the company's total revenue.

-* In the headphones category, the Bose Soundsport Headphones have underperformed, contributing to less than 1% of total revenue and orders despite being, on average, $40 cheaper than the well-performing Apple Airpods.
+* In the headphones category, the Bose SoundSport Headphones have underperformed, contributing to less than 1% of total revenue and orders despite being, on average, $40 cheaper than the well-performing Apple Airpods.

 * The accessories category has grown in its share of total orders, increasing from 21% to 32% in 2022.
 However, it still contributes less than 4% to overall revenue, indicating that while accessories are moving in volume, they generate limited financial impact.